sumayyashajahan/bank_loan-report-analysis/README.md

 ## 📝 Conclusion

-All insights were generated using **pure SQL queries in Microsoft SQL Server (MSSQL)**.
-No external BI tools or visualization software were used.
+All insights were generated using **pure SQL queries in Microsoft SQL Server (MSSQL)** and Visualised using **Excel dashboard**.
 This analysis helps in understanding borrower behavior, loan performance trends, and regional dynamics, assisting in data-driven decision-making for financial institutions.

 ---